 Applying complex gestures to a SwiftUI view

-As we saw in last week’s post, complex gestures in a SwiftUI ScrollView is complicated, since they can block the scrolling.
-However, if we don’t have a scroll view, things become a lot easier.
-Let’s take a look at a version of the button that we created last week, that uses a single gesture.
+As we saw in last week’s post, gestures in a ScrollView are complicated, since they can block the scrolling.
+Without a scroll view, things become a lot easier.
+Let’s take a look.

-If we don’t have to consider the complexities that scroll views bring, we can focus on handling different gestures in the cleanest way possible.
-For my needs, I need to be able to handle the following gestures:
+If we don’t have to consider the scroll view complexities, we can focus on handling estures in the cleanest way possible.
+For my needs, I need to handle the following gestures:

 • Presses